|

 on the image formed by the lens.
 This is a theoretical limit

-due to the diffraction of light.
+due to diffraction of light.
 As such, this is the absolute

 maximum an ideal lens can achieve.
 The theoretical resolution is